wlonk/arcadia/rules/index.md

 Limitations:

 Those who have crossed back from the undiscover'd country are once again alive, and subject to all the hazards of that state.
+They usually have no coherent memories of their time in Death, only a vague sense of trauma and dread.
 If you wish to keep a corpse from being raised, the expedient is a simple one: burn it.

 ### A spell to strengthen man or beast

+This spell will make one person or being unbelievably strong and durable, a veritable Hercules.
+They must carry or wear some token that gives them that strength; only the ancients held their strength in their very beings, and even Samson had his hair shorn.

 Components:

-  * A rod of iron
-  * The skin of a bear
-  * The lifeblood of an ox
-  * A crown of oak leaves
+  * A fight with an ancient hero (though the magician need not _win_).
+  * A token of strength, into which the magician imbues the spell: something like a rod of iron, the skin of a bear, the lifeblood of an ox, or a crown of oak leaves.
-  * Inscribe a mystical sigil (a lemniscate) on the forehead of the subject
+  * Inscribe a mystical sigil (a lemniscate) on the forehead of the subject.
+  * A token from the subject's worst enemy: something meaningful to them, such as an heirloom, or a piece of their very body, such as hair, blood, or teeth.
+  * A relic sacred to St. Michael, as might be found at the French abbey-turned-prison of Mont Saint-Michel.

 Costs:

   * The physical strength unbalances the subject, rendering them prone to rage.
   * The strength comes at the cost of the well-being of those around the subject, draining their health and energy.
-  * The subject must fuel their strength by eating prodigious amounts.
+  * The subject must fuel their strength by a strict diet: they may eat nothing but raw meat, and may drink nothing but hot blood.
   * The subject cannot control their strength well, and easily breaks fragile things they try to handle.